Recording Therapy Sessions and Notification of Supervision

 Interns are expected to complete approximately 40 hours/week at the Counseling Center in order to fulfill the hours requirement of the 2000 hour internship.
 Interns follow the student academic calendar and are not required to be at the Counseling Center during university recognized holidays.
 Hours worked outside of the regular schedule (i.e., evening/weekend outreach, after hours Emergency Coverage work, etc.) can be accrued for use towards vacation or professional development.

-All sick, vacation and professional development requests will be reported to the Associate Director for Training.
+All sick, vacation, and professional development requests will be reported to the Associate Director for Training.
 Requests will be submitted in MyMadison at least one week in advance of the requested absence.
 Additionally, the intern is expected to denote her/his/their scheduled absence in Titanium.
-Interns must request coverage for missed EC coverage, and reschedule Initial Assessment placeholder(s).
+Interns must request coverage for missed walk-in/triage coverage, and reschedule Initial Therapy placeholder(s).
 If an intern is not able to attend work due to illness, she/he/they should call the Counseling Center's voicemail system (540-568-6554) to report that situation.
 Interns should instruct front desk staff regarding the disposition of scheduled appointments for that day.

 During senior staff retreats in December and May, interns must be scheduled to be at the Counseling Center.
-During the fall and spring semesters, the request involves an absence of 3 or fewer days (extended absences are discouraged during the academic year because of the stress that they can place on the system, but exceptions are made for special circumstances).
+During the fall and spring semesters, absence requests should be for 3 or fewer days (extended absences are discouraged during the academic year because of the stress that they can place on the system, but exceptions are made for special circumstances).
 If a staff member’s request is out of alignment with one or more of the above conditions, they should communicate with the Associate Director for Training about the situation.

 Professional Development Funds